 ApsaraDB RDS for PostgreSQL allows you to restore data from a backup set or to a point in time.
 The entire restoration process consists of the following steps:

-Restore data to a new RDS instance.
-This process was formerly known as instance cloning.
+Restore the backup data to a new RDS instance.

 Log on to the new RDS instance and verify the data on the new RDS instance.